 Household Hazardous Waste Collection Event

-Click here to view the 2017 Household Hazardous Waste collection schedule for Tennessee residents.
+Full 2018 schedule has not yet been released.
 Williamson County residents are welcome to participate in events in other counties throughout Tennessee.

 What Can I Dispose of at Williamson County's Event?

 Click here for a list of items you can and cannot bring to dispose of at the Williamson County HHW event.

 When you look in your garage, under your sink, in the basement, or inside your shed do you see a lot of unwanted pesticides, containers of dirty paint thinner, and other unusable household chemicals?
 If you answered "yes", you have hazardous waste in your home.
 Please gather these items for the Spring 2018 Household Hazardous Waste Collection Event.

 The annual Williamson County Household Hazardous Waste Collection Event occurs once every spring.
 View a listing of items accepted at the household hazardous waste collection site at 1320 West Main Street.

 When you arrive at the event, you will be surveyed to find out what county you live in and how many households you are bringing in items for.
 You will then be directed to disposal areas.